Diabetes: The Personal Life Journey Of Evelyn Martinez

 That first day in class just dragged because I didn't want to hear that the food I had enjoyed on a daily basis was lifting my blood sugars to a dangerous level not compatible with life.
-I think the words that really got my attention was
+I think the words that really got my attention was "live longer."

-You see, I have a four year old grandson, who is the apple of my eye and I sure want to see him grow up.
+have a four year old grandson, who is the apple of my eye and I sure want to see him grow up.
 I finished my class and was determined to conquer this disease that I had to live with for the rest of my life.
 It seems that I didn't have to give up my favorite foods but the portions were cut in half and lots of water became my friend.